 - prevention strategies for bullying and harassment

-- monitoring the number of Individual Flexibility Arrangements, whereby individual members of staff have varying employment conditions relating to remuneration, leave and hours of attendance.
+- the number of Individual Flexibility Arrangements whereby individual staff members have enhanced employment conditions.

-At 30 June 2012, ten non-SES staff had enhanced benefits through Individual Flexibility Arrangements.
+At 30 June 2013, eight non-SES staff had enhanced benefits through Individual Flexibility Arrangements.

 Table 2.3 shows the salary ranges for classifications below SES level and the number of employees at each level.

-As in previous years, all ongoing and long-term non-ongoing staff were required to participate in the Library’s Performance Management Framework, with pay-point progression subject to achieving a satisfactory performance rating.
+All ongoing and long-term non-ongoing staff were required to participate in the Performance Management Framework, with pay-point progression subject to achieving a satisfactory rating.

-The Library is committed to the prevention of fraud and takes all reasonable measures to minimise the incidence of fraud in the workplace.
+The Library is committed to the prevention of fraud, and works to minimise the risk of fraud in the workplace.

-The Library is required to examine and update its Fraud Risk Assessment and Fraud Control Plan every two years: this review was completed in 2011–12.
+The Library is required to examine and update its Fraud Risk Assessment and Fraud Control Plan every two years; this review was completed in 2011–12.
 In accordance with the Library’s Fraud Management Policy, staff must be aware of their responsibilities in relation to fraud against the Commonwealth.
-Fraud awareness training is required to be undertaken by all Library staff and, during 2011–12, training sessions were made available to new staff and to staff who had not attended such training in the past four years.
+Fraud awareness training is required to be undertaken by all Library staff and, during 2012–13, training sessions were made available to new staff and to staff who had not attended such training in the past four years.
+A new online module on fraud prevention and ethics responsibilities was also developed.

-Fraud prevention, detection, investigation, reporting and data collection procedures are in place which, along with the Fraud Risk Assessment and Fraud Control Plan, meet the Library’s needs and comply with Commonwealth Fraud Control Guidelines.
+Fraud prevention, detection, investigation, reporting and data collection procedures are in place.
+These, along with the Fraud Risk Assessment and Fraud Control Plan, meet the Library’s needs and comply with Commonwealth Fraud Control Guidelines.

-The Library promotes and endorses the ethical behaviour of its employees by informing staff of their responsibilities and reinforcing compliance with APS Values and Code of Conduct.
-This is undertaken through:
+The Library promotes and endorses the ethical behaviour of its employees by informing staff of their responsibilities, including the Australian Public Service (APS) Values and Code of Conduct.
+This is achieved through:

-- the mandatory completion by all new employees of an online induction program, which includes an APS Values and Code of Conduct module
+- completion by new employees of an online induction program, which includes an APS Values and Code of Conduct module

 - regular review and feedback under the Library’s Performance Management Framework